datastax/spark-cassandra-connector/doc/developers.md

 ...
 ```

-Here is how the work should look like.
+Here is what the work should look like.

 ```shell
 git fetch datastax